-- (1) Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively. - (2) Use a critical lens to read a variety of literary, rhetorical, and professional works of the human intellect and imagination. - (3) Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and the nature of the subject.
-ENGL 1B, Spring/ 2025 Page 2 of 8 - (4) Explain how a text both frames and is framed by a variety of critical lenses: cultural, historical, socio-economic, political, and personal.
-(5) Demonstrate how humanistic methods of reasoning and arguing can prepare students to meet the global challenges facing scientists and engineers.
+- (1) Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively. - (2) Use a critical lens to read a variety of literary, rhetorical, and professional works of the human intellect and imagination. - (3) Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, ENGL 2, and the nature of the subject. - (4) Explain how a text both frames and is framed by a variety of critical lenses: cultural, historical, socio-economic, political, and personal.